Economic history of France: Agriculture

 Farming of recent New World crops, including maize (corn) and potatoes, continued to expand and provided an important supplement to the diet.
 However, the spread of these crops was geographically limited (potatoes to Alsace and Lorraine, and maize in the more temperate south of France), with the bulk of the population over-reliant on wheat for subsistence.
 From the late 1760s onwards harsher weather caused consistently poor wheat harvests (there were only three between 1770 and 1789 which were deemed sufficient).

 The hardship bad harvests caused mainly affected the small proprietors and peasants who constituted the bulk of French farmers; large land owners continued to prosper from rising land prices and strong demand.
 Bread shortages could cause steep price rises, which in turn might lead to mass disruption and rioting.
 The average wage earner in France, during periods of abundance, might spend as much as 70% of his income on bread alone.
 During shortages, when prices could rise by as much as 100%, the threat of destitution increased dramatically for French families.
 The French government experimented unsuccessfully with regulating the grain market, lifting price controls in the late 1760s, re-imposing them in the early 1770s, then lifting them again in 1775.
-Abandoning price controls in 1775, after a bad harvest the previous year, caused grain prices to skyrocket by 50% in Paris; the rioting which erupted as a result (known as the Flour War), engulfed much of northeastern France and had to be put down with force.
+Abandoning price controls in 1775, after a bad harvest the previous year, caused grain prices to skyrocket by 50% in Paris; the rioting which erupted as a result, known as the Flour War, engulfed much of northeastern France and had to be put down with force.

 Slave trade

-The slaving interest was based in Nantes, La Rochelle, Bordeaux, and Le Havre during the years 1763 to 1792.
+The slaving interests were based in Nantes, La Rochelle, Bordeaux, and Le Havre from 1763 to 1792.
 The 'négriers' were merchants who specialized in funding and directing cargoes of black captives to the Caribbean colonies, which had high death rates and needed a continuous fresh supply.
 The négriers intermarried with each other's families; most were Protestants.
 Their derogatory and patronizing approach toward blacks immunized them from moral criticism.
 They strongly opposed to the application of the Declaration of Rights of Man to blacks.
-While they ridiculed the slaves as dirty and savage, they often took a black mistress.
-The French government paid a bounty on each captive sold to the colonies, which made the business profitable and patriotic.
+While they ridiculed the slaves as dirty and savage, they often took black mistresses.
+The French government paid a bounty for each captive sold to the colonies, which made the business profitable and patriotic.
 They vigorously defended their business against the abolition movement of 1789.